Table of Contents:

 The separation of a solid and liquid(s) in a decanter centrifuge system work on the principle of gravitational forces.
 Whereas it takes considerable time for the gravitational separation of a muddy mixture (to fall to the bottom) and water (to rise to the top) in separation technologies based on 1xG separation such as,a static container, clarifier or lamal separator, the rapid rotation of a centrifuge greatly speeds up this gravitational principle.

 In fact, the G-force generated by a decanter centrifuge can be well in excess of three-thousand times greater than gravity reducing the separation process from hours to mere seconds.
 Today's centrifuges are a counter-current type technology.
 The separation process in a 2-phase decanter centrifuge results in the denser solid particles to be compacted and settled out in the inner drum and then transported and removed via solids discharge end of the decanter.
 The centrate is routed to the opposite end of the centrifuge and removed via the centrate outlet.
-In a 3-phase centrifuge, a baffler system is built inside the centrifuge.
-This baffles system blocks the oil from being discharged with the water.
-The oil (lighter fluid) is collected between the two baffles and skimmed off the top.
+In a 3-phase centrifuge, the baffle system is built inside the centrifuge.
+The baffle system blocks the oil from being discharged with the water.
+The oil (the lighter phase fluid) is collected between the two baffles and skimmed off the top.

 The basic operation includes the following centrifuge parts and how they function:

 The cost of biosolids storage, transportation, and end-use or disposal can significantly impact the choice of decanter centrifuges to perform thickening or dewatering functions.
 Generally speaking, sludge thickening before dewatering will reduce the tankage needed for storage by removing water; dewatering works to remove more water producing a drier cake material (source: EPA - Centrifuge Thickening and Dewatering of Biosolids).